Here’s today’s Final Jeopardy (in the category Official Languages) for Thursday, November 4, 2021 (Season 38, Game 39):

 (correct response beneath the contestants)

-PSA: The best way to keep COVID-19 at bay (and keep Jeopardy! producing new episodes) is for everybody to abide by physical distancing guidelines and when you are not able to do so, properly wear a mask.
-Ensure that your mask covers both your nose and your mouth.
+PSA: The best way to keep COVID-19 at bay (and keep Jeopardy! producing new episodes) is for everybody to get their vaccinations as soon as they are able to.
+When wearing a mask, ensure that your mask covers both your nose and your mouth.